mhash1m/mHash1m/README.md

 <br />

-- 💼 ML Engineer at a Stealth Startup.
+- 💼 ML Engineer at a Sigma Square.
 - 🔭 Mentor at Google Summer of Code 2022.
 - 🔭 Mentee in Google Summer of Code 2021.
 - 🔭 Contributor at intel/dffml.